trivialmips/TrivialMIPS/doc/address_allocation.md

 ## Ethernet

 The first register (`0x0500000`) of Ethernet controller is address line, and the second register (`0x0500004`) is data line.
-They are both r/w, and their value are prone to change.
+They are both r/w, and their value (16 bits) are prone to change.
 The details are explained in the data sheet of DM9000A Controller.

 ## USB

-T.B.D.
+The first register (`0x0700000`) of USB controller is address line, and the second register (`0x0700004`) is data line.
+They are both r/w, and their value (8 bits) are prone to change.
+The details are explained in the data sheet of SL811HS Controller.

 ## `kseg1` Address Mapping